 On the other hand, Russian-Israeli cooperation is growing.
 UAVs are one example.
 A proposed laser ranging station in Israel for Russia’s GLONASS GPS constellation is another.
 Israel’s expertise in advanced gear for soldiers and urban warfare equipment is a 3rd.
 Russia Today – see also RT video | TASS | Israel’s Globes | Jerusalem Post | USA’s Radio Free Europe | China’s Xinhua.

-Dec 8/09: Amidst recent comments by Russian Air Force (VVS) Commander-in-Chief (CINC) Colonel-General Aleksandr Zelin expressing his deep dissatisfaction with Russian-designed UAV tradeoffs, reports surface that Russia is looking to triple its Israeli UAV order.
+Dec 8/09: Russia wants more.
+Amidst recent comments by Russian Air Force (VVS) Commander-in-Chief (CINC) Colonel-General Aleksandr Zelin expressing his deep dissatisfaction with Russian-designed UAV tradeoffs, reports surface that Russia is looking to triple its Israeli UAV order.
 Col. Gen. Zelin expressed his unhappiness with Russian UAVs, citing issues with:

 “…either with the speed, or flight altitude or the resolution capacity of their equipment.
 It is a sheer crime to make operational unmanned aircraft without the required tactical and technical characteristics… “I am, therefore, refusing to sign any acceptance papers.”